OxfordSemantic/AdvancedWorkshop/2_1-Aggregation/2_1-Aggregation.md

 The parenthesis `()` of the aggregate atom must contain all the relevant triple atoms.

-You must also indicate which variable(s) the you're aggregating on with `ON` (known as group variables), and bind the result to a new variable with `BIND`.
+You must also indicate which variable(s) you're aggregating on with `ON` (known as group variables), and bind the result to a new variable with `BIND`.

 ## Example